Introduction

 Life at Hardington

-Edward and Mary moved to Hardington when Hilda was only a few months old, as they had her baptised there on July 6 1884.
-They lived at Hardington Moor.
+Edward and Mary moved to Hardington Moor when Hilda was just a few months old, and they had her baptised at Hardington church on July 6 1884.

 On 6 April and 13 April 1888, Edward advertised in the Western Gazette for a new position as a baker.[2]